 Leveraging Other Libraries¶

-generated by Pandas as well.
-To display any of these plots, pass them to
+packages.
+To display one of these plots, pass it to the

 to_bokeh(fig=None, use_pandas=True, xkcd=False)¶

 You can store a bokeh plot in a standalone HTML file, as a document in a Bokeh plot server, or embedded directly into an IPython Notebook output cell.

 - fig (matplotlib.figure.Figure) – The figure to display.
 If None or not specified, then the current figure will be used.

 - use_pandas (bool (default=True)) – The implementation should try to use Pandas for processing datetime data (if it is installed).
 Set to False to plot the datetime xaxis with other non-pandas interfaces.

 - xkcd (bool (default=False)) – If this option is True, then the Bokeh figure will be saved with a xkcd style.

 To achieve this interoperability, Bokeh currently relies on the third-party library mplexporter, which can convert many Matplotlib plots into Bokeh plots.
 However, MPL plots using features not supported by mplexporter may not render fully.

 Interoperability with these libraries is expected to improve significantly in the future, based on plans (MEP 25) for Matplotlib to adopt a native JSON ingest/export functionality of its own.
 This will allow Bokeh and other systems to interact more robustly with Matplotlib, potentially in both directions (i.e., with Matplotlib able to display Bokeh plots).